Carlos Fuentes: Life and career

 Fuentes fathered three children, only one of whom survived him: Cecilia Fuentes Macedo, born in 1962.
 A son, Carlos Fuentes Lemus, died from complications associated with hemophilia in 1999 at the age of 25.
 A daughter, Natasha Fuentes Lemus (born August 31, 1974), died of an apparent drug overdose in Mexico City on August 22, 2005, at the age of 30.

 Writing

 Carlos Fuentes has been called "the Balzac of Mexico".
 Fuentes himself cited Miguel de Cervantes, William Faulkner and Balzac as the most important writers to him.
 He also named Latin American writers such as Alejo Carpentier, Juan Carlos Onetti, Miguel Angel Asturias and Jorge Luis Borges.
-European modernists James Joyce, Virginia Woolf and Marcel Proust has also been cited as important influences on his writing, with Fuentes applying the influence from them on his main theme; Mexican history and identity.
+European modernists James Joyce, Virginia Woolf and Marcel Proust have also been cited as important influences on his writing, with Fuentes applying the influence from them on his main theme; Mexican history and identity.

 Fuentes described himself as a pre-modern writer, using only pens, ink and paper.
 He asked, "Do words need anything else?"
 Fuentes said that he detested those authors who from the beginning claim to have a recipe for success.
 In a speech on his writing process, he related that when he began the writing process, he began by asking, "Who am I writing for?"